DiscoverAtlanta.com homepage

 Soul Vegetarian

 One of the largest chains of vegan restaurants in the world operates under the auspices of the Hebrew Israelite Community of Jerusalem.
-Located in the Poncey-Highland neighborhood and the West End, Soul Vegetarian offers a kalebone sandwich, tofu sandwich and a Jerusalem rice dish.
+Located in the Poncey-Highland neighborhood and the West End, Soul Vegetarian offers a kalebone sandwich, tofu sticks and a Jerusalem rice dish.

 Plant Based Pizzeria